 A weekly challenge system is planned for in Reception based on the children’s interests and next steps.
 This promotes independence and allows staff to make judgements on learning that has become ‘embedded’ during playful interactions.

 Planning is informed by the latest, most accurate and up to date assessments of the children and is linked to children’s interests to achieve high engagement.

+A focus child approach operates to ensure each child has a ‘focus week’ once per term.
+All practitioners contribute to observations and assessments of the child during the week.
+Parents are then invited in for a parental consultation meeting with their child’s keyworker including the collaborative setting of new targets.

 Assessment: takes the following forms;

-At Essa Nursery the electronic tracker provided by Bolton Council helps the Nursery manager assess the development and progress of the individual children attending the nursery.
-It identifies areas within the environment and for individual children’s learning and development that may need to be supported or extended.

 Baseline assessment in the first 4 weeks of autumn term of Reception.

 Observations of children in continuous provision and records of adult-led activities to form the child’s learning journey on EExAT and in their Learning Record file.